zendeskarchive/representer/README.markdown

 Representer fixes that by introducing an Object Oriented approach to views.
 You define a class which knows everything about the representation of a Model and use instances of the class to produce the serialized output.

-This makes it very simple to customize, test and get sick speeds.
+This makes it very simple to customize output in different situations, test and get sick speeds.

 Representer::Base
 -----------------------------------